florandefossez/florandefossez.github.io/_posts/2023-08-7-retro-raycasting-game-part1.md

 The principle of the raycasting method is to start from a 2-dimensional world represented as a grid.
 Each square of the grid can either be a wall or an empty space.
 The player, on the other hand, is modeled as a point on this grid.

 To display what the player sees, rays are cast from the player outward until they encounter a wall.
 The length of the ray corresponds to the distance between the player and the wall, which allows determining the wall's height to be displayed on the screen.
 In the figure below, you can see that rays are sent throuth the field of view of the player.
-Their length determines the height of the wall strips that are drawn on the left.
+Their length determines the height of the wall strips that are drawn on the right.

 <p align="center">
   <img src="assets/retro-raycasting-game-part1/principle.png" width="100%"/>